lurantys/Sawti/README.md

 Usage

 Once the bot is running, you can invite it to your Discord server and use the commands listed above.
 Type / in any text channel to see the list of available commands.

+PS : infinity.py is the source code for the discord bot.